Nick966696/Nick966696/README.md

-- 👋 Hi, I’m @Nick966696
+- 👋 Hi, I’m Bowen
-- 👀 I’m interested in math and physics
+- 👀 I’m interested in physics and deep learning projects

 <!---
 Nick966696/Nick966696 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.